jmrao002/readme_generator/files/README.md

 9. [Email](#email)

 ## Installation
-💾 installation
+💾 It is installed everywhere

 ## Usage
-💻 usage
+💻 It will be used for good!

 ## License
-📜 This Application is licensed under Apache<br>
+📜 This Application is licensed under MIT<br>
-Learn more about Apache here: https://opensource.org/licenses/Apache-2.0
+Learn more about MIT here: https://opensource.org/licenses/MIT

 ## Contributing
-👪 contributors
+👪 Me

 ## Tests
-🧪 test
+🧪 No

 ## Questions
-🤔 issues

-## GitHub
-😺 Find me on GitHub: https://github.com/jmrao002
+😺 Find me on GitHub: https://github.com/jmrao002<br>

-## Email
-📧 jmichaelrao@gmail.com
+📧 Or send me an email at jmichaelrao@gmail.com